kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

-I'm a postdoctoral fellow at the University of Waterloo working at the intersection of AI and science.
-Previosuly, I worked in AI for Biology.
+I'm an AI engineer and researcher, helping organizations and businesses become AI native.
+Previously, I was a researcher at the University of Waterloo working at the intersection of AI and science.
+Before that, I worked in AI for Biology.
 I was a ML engineer at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a>, where I designed proteins and <a href="https://kevinbdsouza.github.io/posts/2023/07/developments-in-ml-for-antibody-design"><u>antibodies</u></a>.
 For my Ph.D., I designed <a href="https://www.nature.com/articles/s41467-022-31337-w"><u>representations for Biology</u></a>, working with <a href="https://www.libbrechtlab.com"><u>Libbrecht lab</u></a>.

 Work experience
 ======
 * ## AI Consultant <span style="color:#2C4381">(Dec 2025 - Present)</span>
   * Working with businesses and organizations to either ingest AI into their existing workflows or build custom AI solutions for them.
 * ## Postdoctoral Fellow, University of Waterloo <span style="color:#2C4381">(Oct 2023 - Dec 2025)</span>
   * Consulting on multiple projects in AI for science.
   * NSERC fellow starting October '24